howardroark/TemplateView/README.md

 ## What?

-TemplateView is an extension of [Backbone][4]'s View class which is inspired by [Marionette][5] and [React][6].
+TemplateView is an extension of [Backbone][4]'s View class, and is inspired by [Marionette][5] and [React][6].
 It aims to enable you to build a [Flux][7] style architechture with Backbone's core components.
 Essentially you create a tree of View+Template combos and render the entire tree each time the data's state changes.